lhcb/bender-tutorials/getting-started/twouseless.md

 ## _Do-nothing_

-Any _valid_ Bender module must have essential parts
+Any _valid_ Bender module must have two essential parts

  - function `run`  with the predefined signature
- - function `configure` with the predefiend dignature
+ - function `configure` with the predefined dignature

 For the most trivial (_"do-nothing"_) scenario function `run` is
 ```python